Obeyed/friendly-giggle/README.md

 I'm running my code in a Docker container with `docker run -it --rm -v ${PWD}:/data/ haskell:8`.
 From the GHCi I load and compile files with `:l /data/homework/01-intro.hs`

+If you don't want to use GHCi for everything, you can start the container with a bash prompt, `docker run -it --rm -v ${PWD}:/data/ haskell:8 bash`.